Key Takeaways:

 Derivative Works: These are works that are based on one or more preexisting works, such as translations, musical arrangements, adaptations of novels into movies, and art reproductions.

-What Types of Works are Protected by Copyright?
+Types of Work Protected by Copyright

 Copyright law protects a wide range of creative, intellectual, or artistic forms, or “works.”
 These include: